captbaritone/webamp/README.md

     npm run revert # Reverts quickly to the previous deploy HASH=<SOME_GIT_HASH> npm run deploy # Runs a new deploy at a given hashlike.

+### Advanced ussage

+There are some "feature flags" which you can manipulate by passing a specially crafted URL hash.
+Simply supply a JSON blob after the `#` of the URL to change these settings:

+* `skinUrl` (string) Url of the default skin to use.
+Note, this file must be served with the correct Allows Origin header.
+* `audioUrl` (string) Url of the default audio file to use.
+Note, this file must be served with the correct Allows Origin header.
+* `playlistEnabled` (boolean) Should the incomplete Playlist window be made avalaible.
+* `equalizerEnabled` (boolean) Should the incomplete Equalizer window be made avalaible.
+* `noMarquee` (boolean) Enable/disable to scrolling of the song title in the main window.
+It can be nice to turn this off when debugging Redux actions, since the scrolling generates a lot of noise.
+* `hideAbout` (boolean) Selectively hide the byline and GitHub link at the bottom of the page.
+Useful for taking screenshots.
+* `initialState` (object) Override the [initial Redux state](js/reducers.js).
+Values from this object will be recursively merged into the actual default state.

+__Note:__ These are intended mostly as development tools and are subject to change at any time.

 ## Reference

 - [skinspecs.pdf](http://members.xoom.it/skinart/tutorial/skinspecs..pdf)